 As I write this, the final touches are being applied to this first modern home being built in the La Reserva Manabi community.

-The wood and concrete floors are getting the final sealer application and the last few appliance and shelving fixtures are being installed.
+The wood and concrete floors are getting the final sealer application, and the last few appliances and shelving fixtures are being installed.
 Once finished, this home will serve as a model and is a huge milestone for other homes built throughout La Reserva.

 This finished space gives prospective buyers a good idea of the different local building techniques in and around Ayampe.